 Bring a little Easter fun into your house by turning your little chickadees into chicks with this lovely face-painting idea.
 We’ve got a step-by-step guide to show you how to do it for your child just like the professional face painters do: you can either watch our how-to video (above) or follow our photo steps (below).

-Face paints in the following colours: white, yellow, orange, black (see 4 of the best face paints for children, below)
+- Face paints in the following colours: white, yellow, orange, black (see 4 of the best face paints for children, below)

 - A medium brush

 - A damp sponge

 - With white paint and a brush, carefully paint a high semi-circular shape above each eye over the eyebrows and onto the forehead.
 Make sure your child keeps their eyes closed all the time.

 With the yellow face paint, outline the white areas and then draw the outline of the chick's head.
 Add 3 tufts of feathers at the top of the chick's head (in the centre of your child's forehead) and 3 tufts at the sides (at the corner of your child's eyes) for little wings.
 Use the yellow paint and a damp sponge to fill the outline in.